-The Coalition complies with requirements for antivirus programs described in OEL's IT Security Policy.
-The Coalition maintains current anti-virus controls on its computer systems.
+The Coalition complies with requirements for antivirus programs described in Division of Early Learning (DEL)'s IT Security Policy.
+The Coalition maintains current antivirus controls on its computer systems.
 This includes servers, laptops, and desktop computers.
 The system will automatically download and distribute virus signature updates to the server, desktop computers, and laptops.
-The anti-virus software is monitored by the Office Manager and the Coalition's I.T. vendor.
+The antivirus software is monitored by the Coalition's IT vendor.
 File system scans of all systems are conducted automatically.
-The Coalition's antivirus software protects data, scanned documents, e-mails and attachments, and internet sites before use.
+The Coalition's antivirus software protects data, scanned documents, emails and attachments, and internet sites before use.
 In addition, the Coalition utilizes antivirus programs that scan portable media devices such as flash drives, CD's, and other storage devices before use.
-Documentation is maintained to verify the purchase and installation of antivirus software by either the Coalition Office Manager or the Coalition LT.
-Vendor.
+Documentation is maintained to verify the purchase and installation of antivirus software by either the Coalition Office Manager or the Coalition IT Vendor.

-Any computer used for remote access to the Coalition's and/or OEL's network/databases must have an ICSA (International Computer Security Association) approved antivirus software loaded and updated on a regular basis.
+Any computer used for remote access to the Coalition's and/or DEL's network/databases must have an ICSA (International Computer Security Association) approved antivirus software loaded and updated on a regular basis.
 This includes any laptop or workstation used by an employee working from home.
-Employees are prohibited from accessing these networks or databases from home if their personal computing devices do not meet these anti-virus software requirements.
+Employees are prohibited from accessing these networks or databases from home if their personal computing devices do not meet these antivirus software requirements updated and monitored by antivirus protection by IT Vendor.

-Users are prohibited from unloading, disabling, or altering the configuration of the anti-virus software.
+Users are prohibited from unloading, disabling, or altering the configuration of the antivirus software.
 Users are not allowed to bypass the virus scanners when logging onto a PC.

 Users are also required to report any suspicious activity on their computers to the Office Manager.
-This activity included, but is not limited to: cursor or mouse moving on its own, uncharacteristically slow performance, or a change in behavior of the system, etc. If a virus is found, the user should immediately call the I.T. support staff so they can inform the user of what steps to follow.
+This activity includes, but is not limited to: cursor or mouse moving on its own, uncharacteristically slow performance, or a change in behavior of the system, etc. If a virus is found, the user should immediately call the IT support staff so they can inform the user of what steps to follow.
 If the user should have to leave a message on voice mail, turn the computer off and wait for their response.
 Do not continue to use the PC if a virus has been found.